Ski travel insurance

 Where are you going?

-How many are going?
+How many people are going?

-If you’re planning more than one skiing trip over 12 months, you might save money by buying an annual policy.
+Also, if you’re planning more than one skiing trip over 12 months, you might save money by buying an annual policy.

 How’s your health?